juju/docs/src/en/clouds-k8s.md

 #### Configuration

 The below table lists configuration keys supported by Kubernetes charms that are set at deploy time.
-Although the key names are for Juju, the corresponding Kubernetes meaning should be self-evident.
+The corresponding Kubernetes meaning can be obtained from the Kubernetes documentation for [Services][upstream-kubernetes-docs-service] and [Ingress][upstream-kubernetes-docs-ingress].

 | Key                        			| Type    | Default 	     | Valid values | Comments                     |
 |:----------------------------------------------|---------|------------------|--------------|:-----------------------------|